liliumao/KCF-DSST/README.md

 # Details

 Consider the performance, max_scale_factor is not used, which means you can have a unlimited large ROI.
 What's more, since the actually picture read in by camera is much larger than test ones, DSST scale_step is changed to 1.05 instead of 1.02.
+Also, reduce the number of candidate scales can speed up the tracker.
+Change 33 candidate scales to 17 may speed up nearly 100%.

 All changes above may lead to lags when the ROI frame is very large.
 You may need to move slower in this case to have tracker follow you.